 If you have used and installed any program on a computer, you know the great casual lie that we all have done.
 You have read, understand, and agree to the service terms and conditions as written.
 No one actually does that!
 It is a giant wall of text that is often written in legal jargon, that is interrupting your intense need to play solitaire.

 We carry this idea when dealing with payment terms.
-When it comes to payment terms, we think it is a complicated mess and often times do not want to deal with it.
+When it comes to payment terms, we think it is a complicated mess and oftentimes do not want to deal with it.
 The good news is Sprout Invoices doesn’t make it that complicated.
 In fact, it’s fairly simple!
-Payment terms are simply the rules and defining the relationship expected between yourself and the customer.
-If you are interested in how payment terms work within Sprout Invoices, check out our documentation video below:
+Payment terms are simply the rules that define the relationship expected between yourself and the customer.
+Invoice payment terms and conditions have never been easier and if you are interested in how payment terms work within Sprout Invoices, check out our documentation video below:

 Here are some tips to consider when establishing payment terms:

 1. Be Upfront.

 Before entering into an agreement, it is vital to make sure your customer understands what your payment terms are.
 This includes how much your services cost, what to expect when you expect a payment, and what is done with unexpected extra costs.
 Depending on the kind of service, you can pass this information along in a couple of different ways.
 For a regular routine service or sale, a simple line of text or notice on your WordPress site will work perfectly.
 For more personalized, or commissioned work, this should be a standard conversation in whatever way you establish your contracts.